African humid period: East Africa and Arabia

 Forest cover in the area of the African Great Lakes decreased between 4,700 and 3,700 years ago, although drying at Lake Rukwa began 6,700 years ago and transition to saline conditions took place 5,500 years ago.
-At Lake Edward major changes in lake chemistry consistent with drying are noted 5,200 years ago.
-There a minor recovery in vegetation took place between 2,500 and 2,000 years ago, followed by a much more rapid appearance of grasses accompanied also by substantial wildfire activity.
-This might have been the most severe drought of the Lake Edward region in the Holocene, with many lakes such as Lake George dropping significantly or drying up altogether.
+At Lake Edward, major changes in lake chemistry consistent with drying are noted 5,200 years ago.
+There was a minor recovery in vegetation between 2,500 and 2,000 years ago, followed by a much more rapid appearance of grasses, accompanied by substantial wildfire activity.
+This might have been the most severe drought in the Lake Edward region during the Holocene, with many lakes, such as Lake George, dropping significantly or drying up altogether.
 Other lakes such as Nakuru, Turkana, Lake Chew Bahir, Lake Abbe and Lake Zway also dropped between 5,400 and 4,200 years ago.
 Decreased vegetation cover in the catchment of the Blue Nile has been correlated with increased sediment transport in the river beginning 3,600 – 4,000 years ago.
 5,000 years ago, Lake Nabugabo separated from Lake Victoria owing to decreasing water levels.
+The expansion of savanna in East Africa has been linked to the end of the AHP.

 The end of the AHP at Lake Turkana occurred about 5,000–5,300 years before present, accompanied by a lake level decline and the cessation of overflow from other lakes in its area into Lake Turkana.
-Between 5,000 and 4,200, Lake Turkana became more saline and its water levels decreased below the level of outflow to the Nile.
+Between 5,000 and 4,200, Lake Turkana became more saline; its water levels decreased below the level of outflow to the Nile.
 Towards the end of the AHP water temperatures in the lake and in other regional lakes appear to have increased, followed by a drop after its end possibly resulting from the insolation seasonality pattern that was in force at the time of the end of the AHP.
+The decrease in water level was accompanied by a decrease in sedimentation rates, and there is evidence that faulting and volcanism may have increased at Turkana due to the water level drop.
 The decrease of water levels in Lake Turkana also impacted the Nile and the Predynastic societies dependent on it.